ohassan0715/oddball_customer_support_report_etl/README.md

 * Ensures no nulls in primary keys.
 * Logs warnings if duplicates are found.
 * Applies deltas in order (delete, update, add).

+## 📝 Report Solution
+This repository also includes the Customer Support Report Exercise, which answers three key questions:
+1) **Question 1: What were the total number of interactions handled by each contact center in Q1 2025?**\
+  Solution: [High-level explanation or reference to processed data]
+2) **Which month (Jan, Feb, or Mar) had the highest total interaction volume?**\
+  Solution: [High-level explanation or reference to processed data]
+3) **Which contact center had the longest average phone call duration (`total_call_duration`)?**
+    * Why might this be the case based on the interactions data?\
+      Solution: [High-level explanation or reference to processed data]
+    * What approach would you recommend to measure agent work time more accurately?\
+      Solution: [High-level explanation or reference to processed data]

+Notes:
+* The report solution leverages the same ETL pipeline logic to ensure consistent results.
+* Outputs can be viewed as CSV, JSON, or Parquet files locally, or queried directly in Databricks Unity Catalog tables.

 ## 📌 Notes
 * Use oddball_de.py for local testing, CSV/JSON/Parquet outputs.